bbchallenge/bbchallenge-proofs/README.md

 ## Future work: using theorem provers

 At the moment we focus on writing standard plain-English proofs but future work includes a translation to formal proof systems such as [Lean](https://leanprover.github.io/) or [Coq](https://coq.inria.fr/).

+## License

+This work is licensed under a
+Creative Commons Attribution 4.0 International License.

+You should have received a copy of the license along with this work.
+If not, see <http://creativecommons.org/licenses/by/4.0/>.